ajgoward/Daddies_recipes_MS3/README.md

 *	Subheadings-this allows users find the information they need

-*	Sign in / sign up page – this allows the user to sign up to use features and view the website
+*	Sign in / sign up page – this allows the user to sign up to use features
+* A search bar - so the user can find recipes
 *	An accordion style recipe page – so the user can click on there chosen recipe and can view it
 *	A delete button – which is clear and red so a user can click and delete the recipe
 *	An edit button- this takes the user to the edit form which they can fill out and edit the recipe and is taken back to the recipe page once complete
-*	A add a recipe navigation where the user selects whether they want to add to breakfast, lunch, dinner or dessert and will be taken to the respective form to add a recipe and when done it will take the user to the respective recipe page
+*	A add a recipe page so the user can add there recipe
+*   A 404 handler so the user doesnt have to use the back buttons on the browser
 ### Features I would like

 *   ability to add an image to the database from the user’s files e.g. a jpeg